-- 1. Which one of the following tests is indicated to investigate the cause of her anemia?

-- A) GI workup including colonoscopy

-- B) Hemoglobin electrophoresis

-- C) Serum protein electrophoresis

-- D) Vitamin B12

-- 2. Which one of the following is the appropriate next step in her management?

-- A) Delay surgery until investigations complete

-- B) Delay surgery until patient iron replete

-- C) Proceed with surgery next week, no interventions needed

-- D) Proceed with surgery next week, start iron supplementation this week
+- 3. Which one of the following tests is indicated to investigate the cause of her anemia? - A) GI workup including colonoscopy - B) Hemoglobin electrophoresis - C) Serum protein electrophoresis - D) Vitamin B12 - 4.
+Which one of the following is the appropriate next step in her management? - A) Delay surgery until investigations complete - B) Delay surgery until patient iron replete - C) Proceed with surgery next week, no interventions needed - D) Proceed with surgery next week, start iron supplementation this week

-- 3. Knowing that her surgery will be in the next week to 4 weeks, which one of the following is an appropriate treatment for her anemia?
+- 5. Which one of the following is an appropriate treatment for her anemia?

 - A) Feramax 150mg po OD

 - B) Ferrous fumarate 300 mg po OD

 - C) IV iron 300-500mg

 - D) IV iron 1000-1200mg

 A 75 year old woman (weight 65 kg) is being seen in the surgeon's office in preparation for aortic valve replacement surgery (2021 ONTraC provincial transfusion rate for elective aortic valve surgery 26%).
 She presented with shortness of breath on climbing 2 flights of stairs over the past three months.
 Her past medical history is significant for Type 2 diabetes, hypertension and hypercholesterolemia.
 She also had breast cancer 4 years ago for which she had surgery, chemotherapy and radiation.
 Her most recent angiogram did not show significant coronary artery disease.
 Her current medications include ASA, metformin, insulin, ramipril, furosemide, rosuvastatin and arimidex.
 On exam her vitals are stable with BP 110/70.
 Her physical exam is unremarkable.
-Her labs show the following: hemoglobin 98 g/L, MCV 103 fl, WBC $9.3 \times 10^9/\text{L}$, platelets $250 \times 10^9/\text{L}$.
-Her creatinine is $150 \text{ }\mu\text{mol/L}$.
-The family doctor states that her hemoglobin has been stable at about 100g/L for the past 2 years.
+Her labs show the following: hemoglobin 98 g/L, MCV 103 fl, WBC 9.3 x 10^9 /L, platelets 250 x 10^9 /L. Her creatinine is 150 μmol/L. The family doctor states that her hemoglobin has been stable at about 100g/L for the past 2 years.
 The surgeon has booked her for surgery in 3 weeks.

-- 4. Which one of the following tests would you recommend for investigation of her anemia?
+- 6. Which one of the following tests would you recommend for investigation of her anemia?

 - A) B12

 - B) Ferritin

 - C) Hemoglobin electrophoresis

 - D) Transferrin saturation

-- 5. Which one of the following is the next best step for her surgery?
+- 7. Which one of the following is the next best step for her surgery?

 - A) Consult GI for endoscopy.

 - B) Delay surgery until results of bone marrow biopsy known

 - C) Delay surgery to optimize patient's anemia.

 - D) Proceed with surgery as planned

-- 6. Which one of the following is the best treatment for this patient's anemia?
+- 8. Which one of the following is the best treatment for this patient's anemia?

 - A) Eprex 40,000 units s.c. weekly x 3 weeks

 - B) Ferrous gluconate 300 mg po OD x 3 weeks

 - C) IV iron 1000-1200mg

 - D) Proceed with surgery as planned

 A 55 year old woman originally from India presents to the preoperative clinic for bilateral knee surgery (2020 ONTraC provincial transfusion rate 4%; 2021 ONTraC provincial transfusion rate 0%) booked in one week.
-Her hemoglobin is 115 g/L, MCV 85 fL, WBC 5.5×10^9 /L, platelets 250×10^9 /L. Her creatinine is 70 μ mol/L. Her ferritin is 40 mcg/L. Her surgeon has started her on oral iron supplementation.
+Her hemoglobin is 115 g/L, MCV 85 fL, WBC 5.5 x 10^9 /L, platelets 250 x 10^9 /L. Her creatinine is 70 μmol/L. Her ferritin is 40 mcg/L. Her surgeon has started her on oral iron supplementation.
 When speaking to her, she states that in her work-up a couple of months ago for a minor surgery, she was found to have a very rare blood type.
 She hands you a card that she carries in her wallet that states that she has Bombay type blood.
 You call the blood bank to find out that Bombay type blood is an extremely rare blood type.
 In fact these patients can only receive Bombay type blood.
 The blood bank informs you that Canadian Blood Services only has 14 frozen red blood cell units of Bombay type in their inventory.